 To ensure that value creation benefits Norwegian society to the greatest possible extent, the tax rate for oil and gas companies is 78 %.
 The petroleum taxation system is based on ordinary company taxation (currently 22%), but an additional special tax is levied.
 One key consideration in designing the petroleum taxation system was to ensure that incentives for companies to make investments were maintained.
 Projects that are profitable for society should also be profitable for the oil companies.

 It is therefore the companies that are taxed, not the oil and gas fields.
 The companies are entitled to deduct all relevant costs from the tax basis.
-Deductions for investments (depreciation and an extra deduction from the special tax basis, called uplift), are designed to prevent the high tax rate from reducing the willingness of companies to invest on the Norwegian shelf.
-To ensure that companies are treated equally regardless of whether or not they are liable to pay tax, there is a system whereby companies can claim reimbursement of costs in the exploration phase as an alternative to deducting them from the tax base.
+Deductions for investments (depreciation), are designed to prevent the high tax rate from reducing the willingness of companies to invest on the Norwegian shelf.
+In 2022, the petroleum taxation was changed to a cash-flow based system in the special tax regime, where investments are immediately deductible.
+To ensure that companies are treated equally regardless of whether or not they are liable to pay tax, there is a system whereby companies can claim reimbursement of the tax value of any losses made in the special tax regime (71.8%).